CIMR-Algos/MultiParameter_ATBD/book/algorithm_input_output_data_definition.md

 The output data consist of the parameters, namely {term}`WSP`, {term}`TWV`, {term}`CLW`, {term}`SST`, {term}`IST`, {term}`SIC`, {term}`MYIF` and
-{term}`SIT`.
-Time and location for the resampling.
-The uncertainties are assumed gaussian in the retrieval and are provided along with the parameters.
+{term}`SIT` as well as time and location for the resampling.
+The uncertainties are assumed Gaussian in the retrieval and are provided along with the parameters.

 ## Auxiliary data
 Auxillary data includes the {term}`TEC` for the transformation to account for